linuxeye/bypanel/cfg/php-fpm-5.5/README.md

 If multiple `.conf` files are present in this directory specifying different values for the same settings, the last file (alphabetically by filename) will overwrite any previous values.

-## Compatibility

-**Note:**

-PHP-FPM 5.2 uses XML-style configuration and does not allow includes.
-If you want to change php-fpm.conf for PHP-FPM 5.2 you need to adjust the main configuration file.

-See `php-fpm-5.2/` directory.